4 Students

 Motivation

 We aim at using machine learning to address long-standing problems in multiple view geometry that traditional techniques cannot solve.
-For instance, current methods for computing camera geometry from image matches can cope efficiently with only relatively simple problems in two-view geometry, and there is still no efficient solver even for three-view geometry.
-We plan to develop a new approach to solving hard problems in multiple-view geometry by using machine learning to tune techniques from numerical algebraic geometry to the data, thus making them tractable and efficient.
+Previous methods for computing camera geometry from image matches can coped efficiently with only relatively simple problems in two-view geometry.
+We have developed first steps to solving hard problems in multiple-view geometry by using machine learning to tune techniques from numerical algebraic geometry to the data, thus making them tractable and efficient [LSHMP,FVGURD].

 Read more >